mgks/webflow-module/README.md

 - Clear timeline of milestone execution and objective of the project
 - Customer/user persona clarity (if any)
 - Easier to collaborate for teams
-- Whoever reads it will know what's where in the source code
+- Documentational clarity of the source code
 - Everything become pluggable automatically

 ```